telerik/kendo-ui-core/docs/controls/editors/validator/how-to/use-mutation-observer.md

 ---
 title: Use MutationObserver to Add Red Border and Hide Tooltip
-page_title: Use MutationObserver to Add Red Border and Hide Tooltip | Kendo UI Validator Widget
+page_title: Use MutationObserver to Add Red Border and Hide Tooltip | Kendo UI Validator
 description: "Learn how to use MutationObserver to add a red border and hide the tooltip in the Kendo UI Validator."
 slug: howto_usemutationobserver_addborderandhidetooltip_validator
 ---